simoncoudeville/simoncoudeville.be/posts/post-5.md

 }
 ```

-The result here would be exactly the same.
+In this case any element that is immediately followed by an h2 is selected.
+The visual result here would be exactly the same: extra whitespace before the h2.
 Typically CSS.